-- B24 A BOPA can reduce the requirement for obtaining performance licenses on certain organisations arranging performances in the area of Milton Keynes but there can be no compromise in safeguarding arrangements in deciding an application for an approval.
-The Council consider that performances under a Body of Persons Approval (BOPA) should therefore be undertaken with the requisite number of approved chaperones unless equivalent safeguarding controls can be demonstrated, for example if children are being cared for by their parent or the teacher who would ordinarily provide the child's education it may be that approved chaperones are not required. - B25 Applicants for a BOPA should provide an up to date suitable Child Protection Policy.
-Such policies should comply with good practice guidance and identify a safeguarding lead for the licence concerned and also provide an awareness of safeguarding issues - B26 Applications should be submitted a minimum of 21 days before the date of first performance. - B27 The Council may issue a BOPA for a period not exceeding 12 months or a shorter timescale if deemed appropriate. - B28 The Council may impose appropriate conditions on an approval to ensure the wellbeing of the children. - B29 The Council reserves the right to withdraw (or revoke) or to amend or refuse a BOPA if it considers it appropriate to do so.
+- B25 Applicants for a BOPA should provide an up to date suitable Child Protection Policy.
+Such policies should comply with good practice guidance and identify a safeguarding lead provide an awareness of safeguarding issues. - B26 Applications should be submitted a minimum of 21 days before the date of first performance. - B27 The Council may issue a BOPA for a period not exceeding 12 months or a shorter timescale if deemed appropriate. - B28 The Council may impose appropriate conditions on an approval to ensure the wellbeing of the children. - B29 The Council reserves the right to withdraw (or revoke) or to amend or refuse a BOPA if it considers it appropriate to do so.
 Where such actions take place reasons will be provided in writing. - B30 There is no renewal procedure in the law for a BOPA so a new application will need to be made each year to retain an approval.

-Appendix C
+Annex C